Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Discussion

-Taken together, our findings indicate that the structure of shortest paths in the network along with the information about the distortion of semi-metric edges provides solid ground for network sparsification.
-Note, however, that the results here discussed are restricted to the application of metric distances to SI dynamics.
-Due to the nature of this compartmental model, the emergence of a global infected configuration is guaranteed and shortest paths appear as a natural driver for contagion processes.
-Other compartmental models, such as the Susceptible-Infected-Susceptible (SIS) or the Susceptible-Infected-Recovered (SIR) models, usually display localized epidemic outbreaks~\cite{silva2021dissecting,cota2016griffiths}, in which the prevalence of global information over local weights for network sparsification remains an open question.
-Likewise, the structure of shortest metric paths has been reported not to capture other diffusion processes, such as random walker dynamics, which are better represented by longer but more likely network bypasses governing the flow of information across the network~\cite{estrada2023network,lella2020communicability}.
-Far from being limitations, the former issues demand going beyond the metric space and including tailored backbones~\cite{simas2015distance} capturing the specific nature of the analyzed dynamics.
-We hope that both the methodology presented here and our results further motivate the quest for dynamical backbones governing different processes on networks.
+Taken together, our findings \rev{demonstrate that the semi-metric topology of complex networks} provides an algebraically-principled approach to network sparsification that is more effective than alternatives in recovering spreading dynamics. \rev{It should be noted that our results are restricted to widespread epidemic states.
+Under SI dynamics, the emergence of a global infected configuration is guaranteed and shortest paths appear as a natural driver for contagion processes.
+Likewise, our analysis of SIS and SIR dynamics is focused on outbreaks affecting a large fraction of the population.
+However, these models} usually display localized epidemic outbreaks~\cite{silva2021dissecting,cota2016griffiths}, in which the \rev{importance of global communication over local connectivity }for network sparsification remains an open question.
+Additionally, shortest paths have been reported to not capture some \rev{network diffusion processes, such as random walker dynamics, which can flow via} longer but more likely network bypasses ~\cite{estrada2023network,lella2020communicability}.
+Far from being limitations, these issues call for extending our study beyond shortest paths \rev{defined by distance functions constrained by the standard triangle inequality.
+We should consider general distance backbones induced by a generalized triangle inequality that can consider any measure of path length (not just the sum of distance weights) to characterize indirect transmission cost measures for other forms of spreading dynamics \cite{simas2021distance}.} We are confident that both the methodology presented here and our results will motivate further study of the role of backbone subgraphs involved in driving and controlling network dynamics.